alexf0xdev/nestjs-telegraf-i18n/README.md

 ```

 ### Nestjs-Telegraf Module
+- Add TelegrafI18nModule to the imports
+- Only async setups for the TelegrafModule are possible.
+Use TelegrafModule.forRootAsync(...)
+- Inject the TelegrafI18nMiddlewareProvider
+- Provide the Telegraf Module with the i18n extended context
+- Add the telegrafI18nMiddleware to the middleware array

-Provide the Telegraf Module with the i18n extended context and add the new middleware that will combine the i18n context and the telegraf context
+The new middleware that will combine the i18n context and the telegraf context.

 ```typescript
 import { Module } from '@nestjs/common';